GraphicsAndroid65/Plug-Point_website/README.md

 - **Mangesh Choudhary**
 - **Sumit Kumar**

+🌟 Key Features:

+Find nearby charging stations with real-time location data.

+Secure payment options: Credit/Debit Card, Digital Wallet, and Bank Transfer.

+Interactive map powered by Google Maps API.

+User reviews and detailed station information.

+Responsive design for mobile and desktop.

+🌱 Mission:
+Plug Point is committed to promoting sustainable transportation by making EV charging more accessible and convenient for everyone.

+📧 Contact:
+For questions or feedback, reach out at GraphicsAnd65@gmail.com

 ## Acknowledgments

 We would like to thank our college and instructor for guiding us through the Web Technology subject and giving us the opportunity to learn by creating this project.